-To test the proposed contextual modeling framework, we adopt data sets previously used in the scene classification and image retrieval literatures.
+To test the proposed contextual modeling framework, we adopt datasets previously used in the scene classification and image retrieval literatures.

-7.1.1 Scene Classification

-Scene classification results are presented for two publicly available data sets.
+1) Scene Classification: Scene classification results are presented for two publicly available datasets.

-Natural scene categories (N15, N13, N8) consists of 15 categories (N15) of natural scenes, first proposed in [25].
-This data set was constructed using the 13 scene categories (N13) initially used by Li and Perona [26] and Bosch et al. [7].
-The 13 scene categories themselves contain eight categories (N8) originally used in [34], [37], [7].
-This data set allows direct comparison with published results on scene classification.
-Each category contains 200 to 400 images, of average size $270 \times 250$ pixels.
-One hundred images per scene are used to learn the model, the remainder being used as test set.
-All experiments are repeated six times, with random train/ test splits.

-Corel image collection (C50, C43) consists of images from 50 Corel Stock Photo CDs, where each CD contains 100 images of a common scene.
-Each image in this data set is also labeled with 1-5 semantic concepts.
+Natural Scene Categories (N15, N13, N8) consists of fifteen categories (N15) of natural scenes, first proposed in [25].
+This dataset was constructed using the 13 scene categories (N13) initially used by [26], [7].
+The 13 scene categories themselves contain 8 categories (N8) originally used in [34], [37], [7].
+This dataset allows direct comparison with published results on scene classification.
+Each category contains 200 to 400 images, of average size 270×250 pixels.
+100 images per scene are used to learn the model, the remaining being used as test set.
+All experiments are repeated six times, with random train/test splits.
+Corel Image Collection (C50, C43) consists of images from 50 Corel Stock Photo CDs, where each CD contains 100 images of a common scene.
+Each image in this dataset is also labeled with 1-5 semantic concepts.
 This annotated set is commonly used for the evaluation of image annotation systems [13], [15], [24].
-We construct two different data sets from this collection.
+We construct two different datasets from this collection.
 The first, referred to as C50, contains 50 scene classes, each corresponding to one CD in the collection.
-For each CD, 90 images are used to learn class models and the remainder for testing.
+For each CD, 90 images are used to learn class models and the remaining for testing.
 It has been argued that CD labels lead to an easy classification problem [59] as there is high variability between images from different CDs and high similarity among those from the same CD.
-To address these concerns, we construct another data set from this collection (C43) that uses a set of manual annotations (disjoint from the CD labels) as ground truth.
-Forty-three semantic concepts are chosen from the set of annotations of [13] (those with a minimum of 100 annotated images) and 100 images are randomly selected per concept.
-Since an image can be labeled with more than one concept, this results in a total of 3,102 images.
-Of these, 2,766 are randomly selected to create a train set with approximately 90 images per label, and the remainder are used for testing.
-A correct classification is declared whenever the top predicted label matches any of the ground truth labels.
+To address these concerns, we construct another dataset from this collection (C43) that uses a set of manual annotations (disjoint from the CD labels) as ground truth.
+43 semantic concepts are chosen from the set of annotations of [13] (those with a minimum of 100 annotated images) and 100 images are randomly selected per concept.
+Since an image can be labeled with more than one concept, this results in a total of 3102 images.
+Of these, 2766 are randomly selected to create a test set with approximately 90 images per label, and the remainder are used for testing.
+A correct classification is declared whenever the top predicted label matches any of the groundtruth labels.
 All images were normalized to size $181 \times 117$ or $117 \times 181$ and converted from RGB to the YBR color space.

-7.1.2 Image Retrieval

-To evaluate retrieval performance, we use two data sets proposed in [39].
+2) Image Retrieval: To evaluate retrieval performance, we use two datasets proposed in [39].

-Corel image collection (C15) consists of 1,500 images from another 15 Corel Stock Photo CDs, divided into a retrieval set of 1,200 images and a query set of 300 images.
+Corel Image Collection (C15) consists of 1,500 images from another 15 Corel Stock Photo CDs, divided into a retrieval set of 1,200 images and a query set of 300 images.
 CD themes are used as the ground truth image concepts, creating a 15-dimensional semantic space.

-Flickr images (F18) consists of 1,800 images from www.flickr.com.
+Flickr Images (F18) consists of 1,800 images from www.flickr.com.
 These images are shot by flickr users, and hence differ from the Corel Stock Photos, which have been shot professionally.
-A set of 1,440 images serves as the retrieval data set, and the remaining 360 as the query set.
+A set of 1,440 images serves as the retrieval dataset, and the remaining 360 as the query set.
 Image annotations are those used in [39].
 The semantic space is 18-dimensional.

-Note that, for all data sets except C43, each image is explicitly annotated with just one concept, even though it may depict multiple.
-Thus, the co-occurrence information learned from these data sets is purely data driven.
+Note that, for all datasets except C43, each image is explicitly annotated with just one concept, even though it may depict multiple.
+Thus, the co-occurrence information learned from these datasets is purely data driven.
 In C43, although multiple annotations are available per image, their co-occurrences are not explicitly used to learn context.
 In summary, no high level co-occurrence information is used to train the contextual models.

-7.2 Appearance Features
+B. Appearance Features